 The TNAuthList of an STI certificate contains a single SPC value, and its parent certificate does not have a TNAuthList.

-Note: A TN-granular TNAuthList can be passed by value in the delegate certificate itself (as illustrated in Figure 6.1) or it can be managed separately from the certificate.
-In the latter case, the delegate certificate includes an AIA extension that references an OCSP service that relying parties can use to verify the scope of authority of the delegate certificate, as specified in clause 6.2.2.
+Note: A TN-granular TNAuthList can be passed by value in the delegate certificate itself (as illustrated in Figure 6.1) or TN authorization can be managed separately from the certificate.
+In the latter case, the delegate certificate includes an AIA extension that references an OCSP service that relying parties can use to verify the certificate status and authorizations of individual TNs to the subject entity of the delegate certificate, as specified in clause 6.2.2.

 For example, Figure 6.1 shows the certification path for two end entity certificates.
 The end entity certificate on the left is a delegate certificate because it has a TNAuthList with TN granularity (in this case a pass-by-value TNAuthList), and its parent certificate has a TNAuthList.
 The end entity certificate on the right is an STI certificate because it contains a TNAuthList with a single SPC value, and its parent certificate does not contain a TNAuthList extension or an AIA extension with an Access Method of id-ad-ocsp.